cryptoboid/mytag/README.md

 Built with Expo+React Native, with the objective of becoming a Google Photos alternative.
 <br>
 <br>
+## Current status

+Right now, the first prototype achieves:
+- On start, asks user for media library permissions.
+On the background, the app initializes the pre-trained model (COCO-SSD).
+- When given, the app grabs all available images on the device and classifies one by one, caching results in local storage.
+- After each new result, the app shows the currently selected category and images associated with it (photos with a `person` in it, for example).
+- From the dropdown, the user can choose different categories and view the corresponding images.
+- If the app is open later, the `analysis` will be much much faster, as results were cached locally.

 ## Development

 You can either use the Docker container, or install Expo.